aclandmark/PCB_111000_V3/README.md

 there are slight differences in the programs.
 8_UNO_AVR_Programmer_V3 is replaced by UNO_PCB_111000_V3_programmer
 5_Project_pcb_168_V2.30_Arduino_V2 is replaced by mini_OS programmer

+The original mini-OS generated the user prompt p/r  p/r  p/r.......
+An special version was developed that enabled user projects to reset the mini-OS in the event of a crash.
+This version generates the user prompt p/g  p/g  p/r.........
+It will ber used in PCB_111000_V3.

-No changes are expected for the mini-OS, so only the hex files are copied into this repository.
+No additional changes are expected for the mini-OS, so only the hex files are copied into this repository.